TACC-Cloud/tapis-cli/docs/configure/index.rst

 ###################

 The Tapis CLI uses Python's _dotenv module for configuration via environment variables.
-Briefly, the CLI will look for a file ``.env`` containing ``KEY=VALUE`` pairs starting in the current working directory, working up the parent directory tree to root.
-If it still cannot find an environment file, it looks in ``$HOME/.env`` for one.
+It reads and writes from ``$HOME/.env``, which is a file containing ``KEY=VALUE`` pairs.
 A variable defined in the environment file can be overridden by setting an environment variable in the shell where the CLI was launched.
-Some options can be further overridden at run-time via command-line options.
+Some options can also overridden at run-time via command-line options.

 One may view the current settings for the Tapis CLI: